 That said, a lot of features are missing.
 Backups are a tricky one, though.
 Technically, you can backup your website and download it locally using LunarPages’s backup tool.
 Even so, those backups aren’t automatic and they’re not stored off-site.

-If you’re looking to backup your website with maximum security, read our online backup reviews.
+If you’re looking to backup your website with maximum security, read our online backup services.
 LunarPages doesn’t include automatic, off-site backups with your plan, and the price to get its premium restore service is much higher than an unlimited plan with, say, Backblaze (read our Backblaze review).

 Malware protection — or protection from any cybercrime, for that matter — isn’t included.
 You can purchase SecureLive, which is basically an antivirus for your website, and spam filtering, but there are no malware scanning or spam features included with the base plans.
 Though we don’t expect high-end security features for free, a small tasting would be nice.